Apollon77/ioBroker.homee/README.md

 * allow changing values in ioBroker and send them back to homee to control devices
 * acts as a ioBroker History provider for all states devices where history is enabled in homee.
 This means you can use the history values stored in homee to display in ioBroker using flot, Admin or also JavaScript including all aggregations on data level as known from e.g. History adapter

+not (yet) supported:
+* groups, because they don't offer any functions like a group-level-state or real writing to all devices at once in homee
+* heating-plans

 This adapter is based on the outstanding work of [stfnhmplr](http://twitter.com/stfnhmplr) and his [homee-api](https://github.com/stfnhmplr/homee-api).

 ## Known issues
 * On js-controller <1.5.0 it can have strange effects when enabling other history providers on some of the roles (e.g. "switch")
-* nodejs 10 NOT WORKING because of too old Websocket Library in Homee-API-Library

 ## Changelog